 When a female emerges from hibernation (or is otherwise ready), she will lay eggs in soil where earthworms are active.
+However, she places them in cracks in the soil ssurface rather than injecting them.
 The eggs hatch in about four days and the maggots begin to search for earthworms.

-Once a worm is found, the maggot burrows into it and begins feasting.
+Once a worm is found, the cluster fly larvae burrows into it and begins feasting.
 After 13 to 22 days, the maggot molts and enters the pupal stage, nestled safely in the soil until it emerges as a full adult 11 to 14 days later.

-There are usually four generations of cluster fly during the summer, and three to four during spring and autumn.
+There are usually four generations of cluster fly during the summer months, and three to four during spring and autumn.
 As cluster flies only lay eggs outdoors, the number of winter generations relies heavily upon outdoor temperatures.

 Normally, we’d tell you about all of the diseases or damage caused by a pet, but cluster flies are different.
 They carry no known transmittable diseases, have no mouth parts that would allow them to bite, and pose no risk of structural damage to your home.